linode/docs/docs/guides/databases/mongodb/install-mongodb-on-ubuntu-20-04/index.md

 published: 2023-01-12
 modified_by:
   name: Linode
+title: "Installing MongoDB on Ubuntu 20.04"
-title: "How to Install MongoDB on Ubuntu 20.04"
+title_meta: "How to Install MongoDB on Ubuntu 20.04"
 contributor:
   name: Jeff Novotny
 external_resources: